 Set up and interface

-1. Sign up for a BBC ID account
+1. Sign up for a BBC account

-The good news is that it will still be free, and signing up for iPlayer gives you plenty of perks such as tailored recommendations, synced favourites lists and seamless playback across all your devices.
+Signing up for iPlayer gives you plenty of perks such as tailored recommendations, synced favourites lists and seamless playback across all your devices.

 2. Pay your licence fee

 Previously, you didn't have to pay the licence fee if you only watched on-demand content on iPlayer; you had to pay the annual £145.50 fee only if you were watching programmes live.

 But since September 2016, that's no longer the case.
 You need a valid TV licence to legally watch anything on iPlayer, live or on-demand - and it currently costs £154.50/year for a colour license and, err, £52/year for a black and white license.

 There are some exceptions for over 75s, the visually impaired and care home residents, which can be viewed here.

 Your BBC ID also helps the Beeb learn your viewing tastes, and tailor the homepage to display shows you might be interested in.